How many wineries are participating this year?

 How do I buy tickets?

-Advance tickets for the International Festival Tastings are now on sale.
-Winery dinners go on sale March 1, remaining public events go on sale March 8 and trade events go on sale March 15.
+Advance tickets for the International Festival Tastings will go on sale on November 15, 2023.
+All other public and trade events will go on sale in January 2024.

 What does my ticket price include?